cortner/PyAMG.jl/README.md

 [![Build Status](https://travis-ci.org/cortner/PyAMG.jl.svg?branch=master)](https://travis-ci.org/cortner/PyAMG.jl)

 Convenience wrapper module for the [PyAMG](http://pyamg.org) library.
-Requires a Python installation with scipy and pyamg installed.
+Requires a Python installation with `scipy` and `pyamg`.
-If the `Conda.jl` package manager is used, then `PyAMG` will be automatically installed on first use.
+If the `Conda.jl` package manager is used, then `pyamg` will be automatically installed on first use.
 Otherwise, follow the [straightforward instructions](https://github.com/pyamg/pyamg).
 (With an Anaconda distribution, one should just need to type `conda install pyamg` in a terminal.)

-*Note on `0.4` vs `0.5`:* `nightly` fails on travis-ci, but this seems to be due to failure or required packaged. all tests pass under both versions on my own machine, so while I myself use only `0.4` for now, I assume that `PyAMG.jl` can be used without difficulties on `0.5`.
+*Note on `0.4` vs `0.5`:* `nightly` fails on travis-ci, but this seems to be due to failure of required packages.
+All tests pass under both versions on my own machine, so while I use only `0.4` for now, I assume that `PyAMG.jl` can be used without difficulties on `0.5`.

 ## Basic Usage